tchoi8/tchoi8.github.io/_posts/2014-04-15-memory-class-ITP.md

 **Week 7 Technical objects**

 What is Gilbert Simondon’s concept of tools and instruments?
-And why is his thoughts on technical objects, automation and open machine relevant now?
+And why is his thoughts on technical objects, automation and open machine relevant to human memory now?

 * Gilbert Simondon, Du mode d’existence des objets techniques (Méot, 1958; second ed.
 Paris: Aubier, 1989). - English translation provided by the lecturer